1994 Virginia Slims of Florida

 The 1994 Virginia Slims of Florida was a women's tennis tournament played on outdoor hard courts at the Delray Beach Tennis Center in Delray Beach, Florida in the United States that was part of Tier II of the 1994 WTA Tour.
 The tournament was held from February 28 through March 6, 1994.
+First-seeded Steffi Graf won her third consecutive singles title at the event and her fifth in total.